gongahkia/yuho/doc/future.md

 ### Products

 > [!IMPORTANT]
 > Consider using automated tools like
+>
+> * Lex
 > * YACC
 > * ANTLR
 >
-> to generate parsers for me, so I just define the formal grammer.
+> to tokenise Yuho and generate parsers for me, so I just define the formal grammer.
 >
 > ALSO look into other automated tools and their uses.